EnsembleLink: Accurate Record Linkage Without Training Data: Method

 \subsection{Implementation}

-I use Qwen3-Embedding-0.6B for dense retrieval and Jina Reranker v2 Multilingual for cross-encoder scoring, both small-parameter models that can run on consumer hardware.
+While there are a number of embedding and reranker models to select from, I use Qwen3-Embedding-0.6B for dense retrieval and Jina Reranker v2 Multilingual for cross-encoder scoring, both small-parameter models that can run on consumer hardware.
 Testing shows that zero-shot improvement on the benchmark cases does not appear to scale with larger models.
-For tasks requiring world knowledge (e.g., non-literal cross-lingual translations), I optionally add Qwen3-8B as a second-stage reranker; smaller models like Qwen3-4B lack sufficient encyclopedic knowledge.
+For tasks requiring world knowledge, such as non-literal cross-lingual translations, I optionally implement Qwen3-8B as a second-stage reranker; smaller models like Qwen3-4B lack the sufficient encyclopedic knowledge to draw these implicit associations.
 All models run locally with no external API calls.
 Embeddings are cached after first computation, and the FAISS index is built once per reference corpus.
-Cross-encoder inference is batched; a typical query with 50 candidates requires approximately 0.5 seconds on a consumer-grade GPU.
+Cross-encoder inference is batched; a typical query with 50 candidates requires approximately 0.5 seconds on a high-end consumer-grade GPU, and mere seconds on a standard CPU.